 - Updated Azure Security Center – Azure Security Center grew to protect Windows and Linux operating system across Azure, on-premises datacenters, and other IaaS providers.
-Security Center has also added powerful new features like Just in Time access to VMs and applied machine learning to creating application whitelisting rules and North-South Network Security Group (NSG) network rules.
+Security Center has also added powerful new features like Just in Time access to VMs and applied machine learning to creating application control rules and North-South Network Security Group (NSG) network rules.

 - Added Azure capabilities including Azure Policy, Confidential Computing, and the new DDoS protection options.

 - Added Azure AD B2B and B2C – Many Security departments have found these capabilities useful in reducing risk by moving partner and customer accounts out of enterprise identity systems to leverage existing enterprise and consumer identity providers.

 - Added information protection capabilities for Office 365 as well as SQL Information Protection (preview).